Docs

 • Run multiple indexer-service-rs instances behind a load balancer

-• Keep tap-agent as a single instance with proper monitoring
+• Keep indexer-tap-agent as a single instance with proper monitoring

 • Use database connection pooling